Balance-Analytics-io/BALANCE_Media_Preview/posts/announcement-new-website-charts/announcement-new-website-charts.md

 - FAQ Expanding Boxes, Beautiful and Info Dense
 - About Page

-Thanks the SvelteKit's smooth transitions and design, the FAQ section is info dense yet easy on the eyes.
+Thanks to SvelteKit's smooth transitions and design, the FAQ section is info dense yet easy on the eyes.
 Come here for any questions, which we're sure there will be many.

 {% video src="faq_demo.mov" %}